 Cybercore Magazine Spread

-This four-page magazine spread explores the CyberCore aesthetic through a visually driven interview with a participant deeply immersed in the culture.
-The layout balances written content with strong visual elements to capture the movement’s layered identity—blending nostalgic futurism, techwear fashion, and Y2K digital aesthetics.
+This project involved designing a four-page magazine spread that explores the CyberCore aesthetic through an in-depth, visually-driven interview with a participant deeply immersed in the culture.
+The spread balances written content with striking visuals to reflect the movement’s layered identity — blending nostalgic futurism, techwear fashion, and Y2K digital aesthetics.

 Project Print Editorial Design | 4-Page Spread